-In 2022 we launched the Centenary Circle, inviting people to join a patron's group by committing to annual donations to recognise the charity's centenary in 2027.
-These donations continued in 2023 and are placed in a restricted capital fund.
-We would like to express our sincere thanks to those who have joined the Centenary Circle, including representatives of grant-making charitable trusts.
+In 2022 we launched the Centenary Circle, inviting individuals and grant making trusts to commit to making donations to recognise the charity's centenary in 2027.
+These donations continued in 2024.
+They are placed in a restricted capital fund which is being accumulated to provide the charity with long-term financial resilience.
+We would like to express our sincere thanks to those who have joined the Centenary Circle.

-15. Constitution, Governance, Structure and Management
+16. Constitution, Governance, Structure and Management